tobinegbert/DnDS_CoS_MagicItems/Gloomstalker Bow.md

 ### Wisdom of the Earth
 This bow allows the user to attune to the land around it and hear the whispers of all living things giving them guidance.
 You gain the following benefits:
 - You gain the ability to see in magical darkness as if it were normal darkness.
+- You gain a +1 bonus to all wisdom checks
 - When an ally within 30 feet of you makes a skill check, you can share the wisdom you have learned by projecting the whispers into their ears.
 They may add a d6 to the skill check.
 You may use this feature a number of times equal to your wisdom modifier.
 This resets on a long rest

 ### Favored Foe